felipelmc/felipelmc/README.md

 - ☕ I'm interested in Statistics, Machine Learning & Deep Learning, Quantitative Methodology and the use of data on impactful matters
 - 📚 I've been studying more about bayesian statistics and multilevel modeling
 - 🎮 Other than that, I'm also into: Political Science[^1], playing video games[^2] and (sometimes) exercising
+- 🚠 I'm a proud carioca as well

 Check my [Linktree](https://linktr.ee/felipe_lamarca) 🔗 or my [professional resume](https://drive.google.com/file/d/1aX5t0YRDJhJa1XPqzSN7xi8YAMUpNyA1/view?usp=sharing) 📃 for more details!